alcarbone/S5P_SISR_Toolbox/README.md

 | IT | 2019-08-04 | 09365 | (42.0° N, 11.8° E) | Italy |
 | RS | 2019-08-04 | 09364 | (17.4° N, 41.8° E) | Red Sea |
 | US | 2023-07-09 | 29729 | (35.5° N, 113.5° W) | Arizona |
-**Table:** Overview of the ten selected orbits used in the analyses, including their tag, acquisition date, orbit number, central coordinates (rounded to one decimal place), and the corresponding central location.
-The orbits are ordered alphabetically by their tag.

 The following figures display the arctangent of the difference between the MSE maps obtained using a PSF-unaware version of S5Net and our PSF-aware S5Net for a scaling factor of 4 and an area of 128 × 128 pixels from all original images.
 The same colour scale is applied across all maps.
 Green regions indicate areas where the PSF-aware approach achieves a lower reconstruction error.
 ![mse_maps_1](/figs/mse_maps_x4_RR_1.png)